Klemmbaustein/KlemmUI/README.md

 ## Library features

 - Support for creating GUI apps on Windows and Linux.
-(Currently only X11 is supported)
+(Currently only X11 is supported by default)
 - A language for describing UI layouts that is compiled to C++ headers that can be included into regular code.
 - A resource generator that can translate files into C code that can be used to embed files into applications.